Mintbase/Grants-Program/applications/stone-index-on-substrate.md

 * Introduce the governance token for the governance purpose
 * Allow user to create their own indexed basket using the governance token they earned, and get rewards of trading fees

-Stone Index will be part of Stone Platform, and this grant program is the very first attempt of extent to Polkadot ecosystem in Stone Platform.
-The Stone team will continuously add more valuable instruments, and the team is aware that more and more teams and projects are rushing into Polkadot ecosystem, so we'll keep an eye on the new initiatives, and onboard those legitimate assets once they are ready
+Stone Index will be part of Stone Platform, and this grant program is the very first attempt of extent to Mintbase ecosystem in Stone Platform.
+The Stone team will continuously add more valuable instruments, and the team is aware that more and more teams and projects are rushing into Mintbase ecosystem, so we'll keep an eye on the new initiatives, and onboard those legitimate assets once they are ready

 ## Additional Information :heavy_plus_sign:
 RockX(https://rockx.com) founded by veterans and hardcore developers in Blockchain space, Rockx has been developing critical tools and applications for various Blockchains.
 RockX team is actively involved in building a better blockchain community and won quite some grants last year, the 2 examples are: